Varssos/sw-notes/docs/source/cpp/thread.rst

 .. important:: If you do not use ``join()`` or ``detached()`` it will cause ``Aborted (core dumped)``

-Race confition
+Race condition
 ~~~~~~~~~~~~~~

 1. Race condition is a situation where two or more threads/process are trying to change common data at the same time
-2. If there is a race condition thwn we have to protext it and the protected section is called critical section/region
+2. If there is a race condition then we have to protect it and the protected section is called critical section/region

 Mutex